-Even though camera on every iPhone is really good, sometimes there are certain glitches on each model, and one of the issues is when the camera simply won't focus.
-When this issue occurs, all the photos you take will be blurred.
-In this article, you can find several ways to fix iPhone camera won't focus.
+What do you do when your iPhone camera is not working or the camera won't focus?
+When this issue occurs, all the photos you take will be blurry.
+In this article, you will find several ways to fix an iPhone camera that is not working or where the camera just won't focus.

 Solution No.1: Remove the case

 The first thing you should do is remove the iPhone case when using the camera.
 Sometimes, the phone case may block the iPhone's camera, and the camera won't focus properly, resulting in blurry photos.

 Solution No. 2: Press and hold the camera button